Paul Kiser

-Paul David Kiser (born January 20, 1963) is an American former professional football guard who played for the Detroit Lions of the National Football League (NFL).
-He played college football at Wake Forest University, where he was a first-team All-ACC and first-team All-American selection in 1986, along with winning the Jacobs Blocking Trophy.
+Paul David Kiser (born January 20, 1963) is an American former professional football player who was a guard for the Detroit Lions of the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons, earning first-team All-ACC and first-team All-American selections in 1986, along with winning the Jacobs Blocking Trophy.
 In 2012, Kiser was inducted into the Wake Forest Sports Hall of Fame.